rtrppl/orgrr/readme.md

 ## Changelog

 **0.9.13**
-- `orgrr-open-project`, `orgrr-add-to-project` and `orgrr-info` are now global, i.e. work across containers
+- `orgrr-open-project`, `orgrr-add-to-project` and `orgrr-info` are now global, i.e. work across all containers

 **0.9.12**
-- Removed the orgrr-extensions, see the [FAQ](#faq) for more information
+- Removed orgrr-extensions, see the [FAQ](#faq) for more information

 **0.9.11**
-- orgrr-rename does now not only change the filename but also adjusts all links to said file in all containers
+- orgrr-rename does now not only change the filename but also adjusts all links to the new filename in all containers

 Find a more complete version of the changelog [here](./changelog.org).